CHARLOTTE METRO REAL ESTATE TRENDS AND STATS

 Construction Spending

 Low importance.
 An indication of economic strength.
-Weakness may lead to lower rates.
+Significant weakness may lead to lower rates.

 ISM Index